saptak/superpod/README.md

 - React Router for navigation

 ### Backend
-- Node.js + Express + TypeScript
+- Python 3.11 + FastAPI
-- YouTube Data API v3 integration
-- Google OAuth 2.0 authentication
+- PostgreSQL with SQLAlchemy (async)
+- ChromaDB for vector embeddings
-- Llama 4.0 API for AI chat responses
+- Llama 4.0 API for transcription and chat
+- FFmpeg for audio processing
+- Watchdog for file monitoring

 ## Quick Start

 ### Prerequisites
+- Python 3.11+ and pip
 - Node.js 18+ and npm
-- Google Cloud Console project with YouTube Data API enabled
+- PostgreSQL database
+- FFmpeg installed on system
 - Llama 4.0 API access

 ### Installation